-- Turn the controller to the minimum setting and wait until the process temperature is below 130°F (54°C).
-(See Section 5 for Controller Instructions) - Shut off the zone by pressing the "Stop" button. - Connect the Air Supply to the Air Inlet on the system.
+- Turn the controller to the minimum setting and wait until the process temperature is below 130°F. (See Section 5 for controller instructions) - Shut off the zone by pressing the "Stop" button. - Connect the Air Supply to the Air Inlet on the system.

-Warning: Air supply pressure should not exceed 15 PSIG (103 kPa).
+Warning: Air supply pressure should not exceed 15 PSIG (103 kpa).

-- Slowly open the steel gate valve located on the "To Process" connection on the system.
-The fluid in the process loop will be returned to the reservoir. - Repeat steps 1 4 for each system. - Refer to Section 3.1 to restart the system.
+- Depress the "Process Purge" button on the control panel. - The fluid in the process loop will be returned to the reservoir. - Repeat steps 1 4 for each system. - Refer to Section 3.1 to restart the system.